kmanadkat/React-Sample-Auth-App/README.md

-# React Redux Auth & Todo App
+# React Redux Protected Route & Todo App

 This is a scaffold like React Redux project.
-It contains a primary auth & route protection.
+It contains a primary protected route.
 After signing in you would see a classic Todo app.
-It is intended to be used by my Medium blog post readers as a sample project to learn how to deploy React Redux apps to Googl Firebase.
+It is intended to be used by my blog post readers as a sample project to learn how to deploy React Redux apps to Googl Firebase.

 ## Demo